 Earnings (Loss) Per Common Share - The Company calculates net loss per common share in accordance with ASC 260 "Earnings Per Share" ("ASC 260").
 Basic earnings (loss) per common share is computed by dividing the net income (loss) available to common stockholders by the weighted average number of common shares outstanding during the reporting period.
-For the three and nine months ended September 30, 2015 and 2014, the Company's potentially dilutive shares, which include outstanding common stock options and warrants have not been included in the computation of diluted net loss per share as the result would be anti-dilutive.
+For the three months ended March 31, 2016 and 2015, the Company's potentially dilutive shares, which include outstanding common stock options and warrants have not been included in the computation of diluted net loss per share as the result would have been anti-dilutive.